VoronDesign/Voron-Documentation/sourcing.md

 ## Ordering Parts

-For every printer on the main webpage, there is a method to generate a bill of materials (BOM).
-That is the definitive guide for what parts are required for that printer.
-The BOM also references the sourcing guide.
-The sourcing guide is a list of recommended vendors for the various components that are required to build a printer.
-While there may be quantities listed on the sourcing guide, those numbers are not guaranteed to be accurate and we strongly recommend that people reference the BOM for specific quantities.
+When purchasing, the sourcing guide and the boll of materials (BOM) are not the same.
+Be sure to refer to the BOM for all quantities.
+If unclear please see the [explanation of differences](#bill-of-materials-and-source-guide).

 *When purchasing small items, it is recommended to buy extras (round up).
 Having a few extra screws or connectors around may actually help you later.*